a-sit-plus/modulator/README.md

 For library authors, this is not quite as hassle-free as `compileOnly` dependencies on the JVM but:
 * The project setup remains fully transparent, predictable, intelligible and easily maintainable.
 * The use of dedicated bridge modules and enriched Gradle metadata on carrier modules is fully and perfectly backwards-compatible with the whole Gradle/KMP ecosystem, and it will stay that way.
+* Your project either compile or it does not run.
+No `RuntimeException` or other unpleasant surprises, because everything is known at compile-time.

 In the end, no invasive changes to the KMP/Gradle tooling are required, as _modulator_ simply adds additional dependencies in the same way as adding them explicitly yourself.